What is personalization?

 These red incomplete bars are very alluring.
 Humans love closure.
 And these red bars create mental states called “open loops,” which our brains naturally want to close.

-Netflix knows that as long as they get you to watch for even just 5 minutes, the likelihood of you staying for another five skyrockets.
+Netflix marketing strategies focus on that as long as they get you to watch for even just 5 minutes, the likelihood of you staying for another five skyrockets.

 KEY TAKEAWAY: Use recovery sequences to remind your customers that they’ve left something incomplete and that they need to: